enifmada/EMSel/README.md

 ```
 --data_matched <3 strs>
 Provide the path to a sample_means.txt file, a sample_missingness.txt file and a sample_sizes.table file to override the -ic, -g, -ns, and -st flags and simulate under the same initial distribution, number of generations, and sampling scheme as the inputted real data file.
-The sample_means.txt and sample_missingness.txt files can be obtained by running EMSel, the sample_sizes.table file by running the pipeline in the extract_vcfs folder.
+The sample_means.txt and sample_missingness.txt files can be obtained by running the aggregate_data.py script (in figures/gb_dataset) after running EMSel. sample_means.txt should be formatted as a MAF filter on the first line followed by one float per line representing estimated initial frequencies to draw from. sample_missingness.txt should be formatted as a missingness filter on the first line followed by one float per line representing sample missingness to draw from.
+The sample_sizes.table file can be obtained by running the pipeline in the extract_vcfs folder.
 Example files are also provided.
 ```

 ```